 The weather in Alaska can vary a great deal, rain, storms, snow, and sunshine are all possible, so hunters should take care to pack the correct equipment and be well prepared to meet the conditions they are likely to meet during the time of year they visit.
 We will, of course, give you good advice on what to pack for your tour.

-Latin Name: Ovis dalli Subspecies: Dall Sheep (Ovis d. dalli): Alaska, Yukon and northern B.C.
+Scientific Name: Ovis dalli Subspecies: Dall Sheep (Ovis d. dalli): Alaska, Yukon and northern B.C.
 Stone Sheep (Ovis d. stonei): Southern Yukon and northern B.C.
 Habitat: Alpine pasture above the treeline up to 2.500 m.
 Description: Middle-sized wild sheep weighing around 120 kg and measuring up to1,05 m. over the shoulder, reaching a total body length of 1,55 m.
-The coat is almost pure white in...Read more
+The coat is almost pure white...Read more

 Hunting is on Federally approved land on the Alaskan-peninsula.
 This includes the Becharof National Wildlife Refuge, the Alaska Peninsula Wildlife Refuge, and the Aniakchak National Preserve.
 These districts are part of the Aleutian mountain range, which is bordered bt the Pacific Ocean and the northern Gulf of Alaska to the east and the Bering Sea to the west.
 Brown bears in this district have...Read more

-Arctic National Wildlife Range - Brooks Range, the hunting district lies in the Mollie Beattie Wilderness section of the Refuge.
+Arctic National Wildlife Range - Brooks Range.
+The hunting district lies in the Mollie Beattie Wilderness section of the Refuge.
 Mollie Beattie is the second largest wilderness district in the USA, and has an area of some 3,200,000 hectares.
-The district consists of the catchment of the River Hulahula and is bordered by the Franklin-mountains to the west and the Romanzof-mountains to the east.
-In...Read more
+The district consists of the catchment of the River Hulahula and is bordered by the Franklin-mountains to the west and the Romanzof-mountains to the...Read more